 "Axis & Allies" includes the "Industrial complex" among the list of units, but Concurrent_AA doesn't, because: they can't be destroyed, they don't have fixed ownership, they don't move, and they don't participate in combat.
 The only attribute they share with units is that they can be purchased.

 Land units must move on land territories.
 They can be moved across sea zones on board a transport to a new land territory.
 Land units are the only units that effect a change of ownership of a land territory, and hence are the only vehicle for a nation to acquire new territory and increase its economic wealth.

-Infantry units are the least expensive unit type (3 credits).
+Infantry units are the least expensive unit type (default 2 credits).
 They can move one territory per turn.
 Their attack strength of 1 is the lowest possible.
 Their defense strength of 2 is much better, making them better at defense.
 Nonetheless, they are essential to attack moves, since being the least expensive, they are the best choice to lose during combat.
 Of course, they must be advanced into battles in order to acquire new territory and effectively defend new acquisitions.